IbrahimChhaya/MyUIDesigns/README.md

       <img width="100" src="/GreenPantry/Logos/GP_Logo.png"
 </p>

 Green Pantry is a fully fledged grocery ecommerce website and winner of the University of Johannesburg's 2020 Projects Day under the Second Year category.
+The project was developed using ASP.NET and pure HTML/CSS/JavaScript.

 Logos and web page designs: [/GreenPantry](/GreenPantry)